Keyfactor/f5-bigiq-rest-orchestrator/README.md

 - **Ignore SSL Warning** - Optional.
 Set this to True if you wish to ignore SSL warnings from F5 that occur during API calls when the site does not have a trusted certificate with the proper SAN bound to it.
 If you chose not to add this Custom Field when creating the Certificate Store Type, the default value of False will be assumed.
 If this value is False (or missing) SSL warnings will cause errors during orchestrator extension jobs.

 - **Use Token Authentication** - Optional.
 Set this to True if you wish to use F5 Big IQ's token authentiation instead of basic authentication for all API requests.
 If you chose not to add this optional Custom Field when creating the Certificate Store Type, the default value of False will be assumed and basic authentication will be used for all API requests for all jobs.
 Setting this value to True will enable an initial basic authenticated request to acquire an authentication token, which will then be used for all subsequent API requests.

+- **Use Token Authentication Provider Name** - Optional - If Use Token Authentication is selected, you may optionally add a value for the authentication provider F5 Big IQ will use to retrieve the auth token.
+If you choose leave this field blank, the default of "TMOS" will be used.

 - **Server Username/Password** - Required.
 The credentials used to log into the F5 Big IQ device to perform API calls.
 These values for server login can be either: